astrails/mac-install/README.markdown

   sign into your gmail account to sync prefs
   (you will need to create a new application specific password if you use 2-phase auth.)

+  visit [http://www.google.com/ncr](http://www.google.com/ncr) in every browser you use so that Google will stop redirecting to the stupid local site.

 * [Google Drive](https://drive.google.com/start)
 * [Skype](http://skype.com)
 * [LaunchBar 5](http://www.obdev.at/products/launchbar/index.html)